netplexflix/Upcoming-Movies-TV-Shows-for-Kometa/README.md

 - Verify your `config.yml` settings are correct

 **❌ yt-dlp fails to download Trailers:**
 - There is a constant 'battle' between YouTube and projects like yt-dlp which sporadically 'breaks' the functionality of yt-dlp.
 An update of yt-dlp may be required.
+If you manually run the script, you can try updating yt-dlp.
 Report the issue so the requirements can be updated in the Docker image if needed.
 - As a temporary workaround, switch to the Placeholder method (2)

 ---